St Peter's Church, Petersfield: Bells

+In the tower are eight bells, which are hung for traditional English style Change Ringing.
+The oldest bell dates back to 1750, and was cast by Robert Catlin of Holborn, London.
+The Tenor bell, which was cast in 1770 by the firm Pack & Chapman of the Whitechapel Bell Foundry, weighs approximately 790kg and is tuned to F. There is a well-established band of bell ringers at St Peter's, with over 30 members of all ages.

 Internal features

 Font

 The font dates from the 15th century.
 It was replaced in 1873 and lay at the side of the churchyard for 70 years before being restored.

 Organ

 The organ was replaced in 1992 by Lammermuir Pipe Organs.
 There is a stained glass window to Bishop Samuel Wilberforce and another to Mary Sumner, founder of the Mothers' Union.

 Altar

 The altar was created by the noted craftsman Edward Barnsley.

 Memorial

 A brass tablet on the south wall honours Petersfield's only VC, Loftus Jones. in the west bay of the north aisle are two brass plates, one with an inscription to Anne Holt, 1655, the other to Dr. Thomas Aylwin, 1704, and his wife Mary, 1693.
 Many of the memorials have been removed from the nave and repositioned in the far south of the church, many in newly created utility rooms.

 Plate

 The plate comprises a silver communion cup and cover paten of 1568; a second cup and cover paten of 1612, given by Thomas Antrobus, senior, of Heath House; a flagon of 1707; a standing paten of 1721, given in 1830 by Thomas Chitty; an alms dish of 1757, given 1758, and a second dish of 1812, given 1813.